Shreygoswami/Shreygoswami/README.md

 <br>
 I Started My Journey With Computers In 2020.
 <br>
-Currently Working On Technologies Like MERN(MongoDB, Express,React js, Node js).
+Currently Working On  (Salesforce.com Administration, LWC, SALES CLOUD, APEX, JS/HTML/CSS).
 I have Worked On Many Projects Like :
 Soon it will be Public --- 👇
 <!-- IM_ALEXA , Self-driving Car , Dairy Calender , Youtube player With API ,  -->